 When the console is in the manual mode, the speed and incline of the treadmill can be changed with a touch of a button.
-As you exercise, the four displays will show your workout time, the number of calories you have burned, the distance you have walked, the incline level of the treadmill, and the speed of the walking belt.
-The console will also show your heart rate when you use the handgrip pulse sensor or an optional chest pulse sensor (see page 20).
+As you exercise, the five displays will show your workout time, the number of calories you have burned, the distance you have walked, the incline level of the treadmill, and the speed of the walking belt.
+The console will also show your heart rate when you use the handgrip pulse sensor or the chest pulse sensor.

-The console also offers four preset workout programs.
-Each program automatically controls the speed and incline of the treadmill as it guides you through an effective workout; the included hand weights can be used for upper body exercise as well.
+The console also offers six preset workout programs.
+Each program automatically controls the speed and incline of the treadmill as it guides you through an effective workout.
+The included hand weights can be used for upper body exercise as well.
 Two pulse programs are also offered.
 Each program automatically adjusts the speed and incline of the treadmill to keep your heart rate within a preset range during your workout.